exabrial/speakeasy/README.md

 ## TODO List
 * RSA: 2048, 3072, 4096

+If these can be found in a JCE, I'll include them, otherwise I'll probably start a seperate JCE project where we IMPLEMENT CRYPTO lol:
 * SHA3: 256, 384, 512
 * Argon, Scrypt, Bcrypt
 * EdDSA signatures